-Although we increasingly sell our products and services via reseller channels, our interface to those channels is almost exclusively through the Internet.
-The online market for most of our products and services is not mature, and our success depends in part on our ability to attract customers who have historically purchased products and services we offer through offline channels.
+We sell most of our products and services through the Internet.
+Because the online market for most of our products and services is not mature, our success depends in part on our ability to attract customers who have historically purchased products and services we offer through offline channels.
 Specific factors that could prevent prospective customers from purchasing from us as an online retailer include:

-- · concerns about buying customized products without face-to-face interaction with design or sales personnel; - the inability to physically handle and examine product samples; - delivery time associated with Internet orders; - concerns about the security of online transactions and the privacy of personal information; - delayed shipments or shipments of incorrect or damaged products; - · limited access to the Internet; and - the inconvenience associated with returning or exchanging purchased items.
+- concerns about buying customized products without face-to-face interaction with design or sales personnel; - the inability to physically handle and examine product samples before making a purchase; - · delivery time associated with Internet orders; - · concerns about the security of online transactions and the privacy of personal information; - delayed or lost shipments or shipments of incorrect or damaged products;

+- · limited access to the Internet; and - the inconvenience associated with returning or exchanging purchased items.

-In addition, our internal research shows that an increasing number of current and potential customers access our websites using smart phones or tablet computing devices and that our website visits using traditional desktop computers may be declining.
+In addition, our internal research shows that an increasing number of current and potential customers access our websites using smart phones or tablets and that our website visits using traditional computers may be declining.
 Designing and purchasing custom designed products on a smart phone, tablet, or other mobile device is more difficult than doing so with a traditional computer due to limited screen sizes and bandwidth constraints.
 If our customers and potential customers have difficulty accessing and using our websites and technologies, then our revenue could decline.